-Can I buy a Voucher for someone else?
+Can I buy an Introductory Flight Voucher for someone else?

-Yes, our Trial Lesson Vouchers are very popular.
-Vouchers can be purchased upto six months in advance, allowing the recipient to decide when to fly at their convenience.
-For more information please see our Trial Lesson page.
+Yes, our Introductory Flight Vouchers are very popular.
+They can be purchased up to six months in advance, allowing the recipient to decide when to fly at their convenience.
+For more information please see our Introductory Flight Packages

 Adult or Junior groups: Fees are per person for 5 or more in the same group on the same day